rsepulveda2/rsa-form/README.md

 where myencryptedform is the id tag associated with your form

+Or use:

+  jQuery(document).ready(function() {
+		$("#myencryptedform").jCryption( {getKeysURL:"/rsakey", beforeEncryption:validate_inputs});
+	});

+if you wish to validate the form inputs with your browser prior to submission.
+This can reduce server load since the client will not contact the server until all inputs are validated.
+Rsa-form also includes several javascript routines which can be used to test password, string, URL, and e-mail address validity.
+See /javascripts/rsa-form.js for more details.

-When the user submit's the form, the browser will request an RSA public key from the server. jCryption will then encrypt the serialized form data using the RSA key and return the encrypted data to the server.
+When the user submit's the form, the browser will request an RSA public key from the server. jCryption will then encrypt the serialized form data using the RSA public key and return the encrypted data to the server.

 To decode the data on the server side, make the following call in your controller: